 The procedure of hypnotic regression to “previous lives” is not without some hazards.
 Instances have occurred in which the “previous personality” has not “gone away” when instructed to do so and the subject in such cases has been left in an altered state of personality for several days or more before restoration of his normal personality.

-I am not now engaging in experiments with hypnotic regression to “previous lives.”
-I do not recommend hypnotists to persons who wish to have this experience.
-I do not approve of any hypnotist who makes promises to clients that suggest they will certainly return to a real previous life under his direction.
-I do not approve of anyone who charges fees for acting as a hypnotist in such experiments.
+I was not engaging in experiments with hypnotic regression to “previous lives.”
+I did not recommend hypnotists to persons who wish to have this experience.
+I did not approve of any hypnotist who makes promises to clients that suggest they will certainly return to a real previous life under his direction.
+I did not approve of anyone who charges fees for acting as a hypnotist in such experiments.

-I do not undertake verifications of details that may emerge from such experiments except in the extremely rare instances that seem to me to show strong evidence of some paranormal process.
-Instances of responsive xenoglossy (speaking a foreign language not normally learned) may be included in this small group that I am interested in investigating.
+We did not undertake verifications of details that may emerge from such experiments except in the extremely rare instances that seem to me to show strong evidence of some paranormal process.
+Instances of responsive xenoglossy (speaking a foreign language not normally learned) may be included in this small group that he was interested in investigating.

-Although opposed to commercial exploitation of unwarranted claims for hypnotic regression, I am in favor of serious research with hypnotic regression.
+Although opposed to commercial exploitation of unwarranted claims for hypnotic regression, we are in favor of serious research with hypnotic regression.

 2 Spanos, N.P., Menary, E., Gabora, N.J., DuBreuil, S.C., Dewhirst, B. “Secondary identity enactments during hypnotic past-life regression: A sociocognitive perspective.”
 Journal of Personality and Social Psychology, 61(2), 308-320, 1991.